akaboyo/railway-travel-project/README.md

 - Of the two countries that share a geographic proximity, France has a significantly higher number of incoming tourists (i.e 217,877,000) which is roughly 5.5 times as many incoming tourists as Germany, indicating a substantially larger and more lucrative market for rail travel.
 This significant difference in tourist numbers suggests greater potential for customer base expansion and revenue generation in the rail market.

 ## RECOMMENDATION
+Based on combined indicators of rail usage, business friendliness, and economic performance, the analysis suggests selecting a **country with both high rail travel demand and a strong business environment** as the launch market for the new railway travel service.

-After a thorough analysis, France emerges as the top pick.
+France emerges as the top pick.
 It stands out in passenger volume and extensive rail lines, striking a perfect balance with its robust economy and business-friendly environment.
 Its geographic location offers potential for international expansion, notably with promising neighboring countries.
 Moreover, France's exceptional tourist appeal, leading in visitor inflow, presents a lucrative market for rail travel.
 These combined factors make France the most promising country for establishing the new rail travel company.

 [View Dashboard Here](https://public.tableau.com/shared/37M2BSZNQ?:display_count=n&:origin=viz_share_link)

+## Tools & Technologies

+- Excel (data source)
+- Tableau(for visualization)